top of page

 Eligibility

-• Ideally are ICF accredited coaches at the ACC level or above, or have completed the Community College of Philadelphia’s Professional Coaching Certificate program, or are professionals in the Philadelphia area with basic life or career coaching skills.
-Not sure if your coaching experience is a fit or not?
-Send us an email and we'd be glad to talk about your specific circumstance.
+• You are a professionally trained coach who is ICF accredited at the ACC level or higher, or have completed the Community College of Philadelphia's Professional Coaching Certificate program, or are a professional in the Philadelphia area with basic life or career coaching skills learned through volunteer or work experience.

 What's provided

-STIPEND or VOLUNTEER DOCUMENTATION: Coaches who volunteer their time will be provided a letter documenting their volunteer hours and/or be paid a small stipend so they can count the hours as paid hours toward ICF (re)accreditation.
+1. Coaches who volunteer their time will be provided a letter documenting their volunteer hours.

 How to apply